antvis/G2/site/docs/manual/core/interaction/sliderFilter.en.md

 ## Configuration Level

-Interaction can be configured at the View level:
+The interaction can be configured at the View level:

 ```js
 ({